aminya/cmove/README.md

 `const` in C++ is scoped, and it is not equivalent to `immutable`.
 The standard does not provide any language feature that allows the developers to mark a function as `immutable`.
 So, the library writers usually only provide `f(T && arg)` and `f(T const & arg)` overloads, and they do not provide `f(T const && arg)`.
 This results in extra copies while the function is not necessarily `mutating`.

-Using `move_const` allows following core guidelines without being worried about performance. https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#con1-by-default-make-objects-immutable
+Using `cmove` allows following core guidelines without being worried about performance. https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#con1-by-default-make-objects-immutable

 ### Example